OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     10.1 20.2 3.141592653589793
     A B C

-The named argument 'sep' is used to define what seperate to include between the additional terms of the array.
+The named argument `sep` defines which separator to include between the additional terms of the array.
 Future revisions of InputFileGenerator will hopefully be able to detect this automatically.

 The input file templating capability that comes with OpenMDAO is basic but quite functional.
-If you need a more powerful templating engine, particularly one that allows the inclusion of logic in your template files, then it may be beneficial to consider one of the community-developed engines such as mako_ or django_.
+If you need a more powerful templating engine, particularly one that allows the inclusion of logic in your template files, then you may want to consider one of the community-developed engines, such as mako_ or django_.

 .. _mako: http://www.makotemplates.org/